-Mole and the Lumpy-Bumpy Thing met each other in Tim Warnes’ Dangerous! and now they are back with a rabbit problem.
+Mole and the Lumpy-Bumpy Thing met each other in Tim Warnes’ Dangerous! and now they are back with a rabbit problem in Warning!
+This Book May Contain Rabbits!
 We love label obsessed Mole and luckily his new friend is also happy to stick labels onto everything he sees.
-But things become complicated when the Lumpy-Bumpy Thing finds a hat…

 The Story: Mole and the Lumpy-Bumpy Thing find a white rabbit in the woods.
 The Lumpy-Bumpy Thing chases after the rabbit and comes back wearing a top hat.
 When he removes the hat another rabbit is sitting there.
 He repeats the process and soon the wood is full of rabbits.
 The Lumpy-Bumpy Thing unsuccessfully tries to put the rabbits back and then a very stressed Mole sees a bunny heading towards his vegetable patch.
 Can Mole’s carrots provide an answer to their problem?
 And what is the strange stick that the Lumpy-Bumpy Thing finds on the ground?